EdibleHerald/Community-Board/README.md

 Submitted by: Harold Escorcia

-This web app: Is a small collage of Computer Science resources that I have used or would recommend to anyone looking to getting into Computer Science.
-It involves resources to both learn CS theory and practical skills.
+This web app is a small collage of Computer Science resources that I have used or would recommend to anyone looking to getting into Computer Science.
+It involves resources to both learn CS theory and practical skills as well as a web development course.

 Time spent: 10 hours spent in total